Introduction

 CachyOS Performance Optimizations

 Of course, the standout feature of CachyOS, one of the reasons it is getting some attention -- especially from gamers -- is its focus on performance.
-In creating the distribution, it does two major things in order to optimize performance: it compiles packages for specific generations of the x86_64 processor architecture and it provides a variety of tuned schedulers.
+In creating the distribution, it does two major things in order to optimize performance: it compiles packages for specific generations of the x86_64 processor architecture and it provides a variety of tuned process schedulers coupled with kernels that are themselves optimized during compilation with various compilation/build process techniques.

 In the distribution's own words: